rleslie1015/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server side routing causes the whole page to refresh because a request is made to the server which sends back a new document. client side routing loads the whole web application at once so you can see different content by clicking on links and it wont refresh the page.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Crud stands for create, read, update, and delete.
+The HTTP methods are:
+C - post
+R - get
+U - put
+D - delete
-- [ ] Mention three tools we can use to make AJAX requests.
+- [ ] Mention three tools we can use to make AJAX requests. axios, fetch, postman, jquery

 ## Project Set Up